Hp1713/Threads/README.md

 # Threads
 The purpose of this assignment is to get hands on threads and understand how it works.
+The idea of this assignment is to learn how to use the POSIX threads.
+The program have a function called progress monitor that is in charge of tracking the progress upon the thread when it is executing.
+This function is invoked once by the thread and it is looped until the progress bar is completed and ends.